How to Finance an ADU: 5 ADU Loan Options

 Additionally, if you plan to rent out your ADU, you’ll essentially become a landlord with various responsibilities, such as tenant relations, property maintenance, and adherence to landlord-tenant laws.

-A construction loan is a specialized ADU financing option tailored for individuals undertaking construction projects, making it a suitable option for building an ADU.
-This type of ADU loan is designed to provide funds specifically for the construction phase of the project.
+An ADU construction loan is a specialized financing option tailored for individuals undertaking construction projects, making it a suitable option for building an ADU.
+Construction loans for ADUs are designed to provide funds specifically for the construction phase of the project.

 Initially a short-term loan, a construction loan allows homeowners to access the necessary capital to cover construction costs.
 One notable feature is that during the construction period, homeowners can make interest-only payments, reducing their financial burden.
 Once the construction is complete, the loan is typically converted into a permanent mortgage.